 I’ve done eclectic homeschooling, trying to regrow an enthusiasm to learn.
 But after doing this for roughly 1 and a half year, the load honestly just got to be to much.
 There’s extensive research, planning, typing an reevaluating involved.
 Some of our friends still uses this for of homeschooling, to which I applaud them.
 Knowing in part how much balls they have for pushing through the lack of sleep to get their kids educated.

 I am now homeschooling with a syllabus.
 (Discovery K-12).
 Before you start with a syllabus, be sure to do extensive research.
 What works for one family won’t necessarily work for another.
 This is such a trail and error process and can become very costly.

 Breath, every mistake you make IS FIXABLE.
 Know that you will get your child educated in the exact amount of time (or less) than mainstream school would have done.

 We normally start our mornings in very chilled out kind of way.
 Slowly eating, slowly drinking tea.
 Then we start with reading (yes, homeschool kids read).
 We, by that I mean he, writes an essay on what he has read and corrects any spelling errors before submitting it (and by that I mean me).
 Then we do some grammer… basic things like, conjunctions, prepositions etc. And some spelling.
 We carry on with Math and follow that with science.
 Art comes next and we round it off with some PE.

-A whole days work takes us about three hours… so why, do you ask, does school last for 7 hours?
+A whole days work takes us about three hours (grade 5/6)… so why, do you ask, does school last for 7 hours?
 That’s simple….
-I only teach ONE child.
-I can move at his tempo and his abilities.
+I only teach MY children.
+I can move at their tempo and their abilities.
 This opens up another window, that I hope most readers (assuming intelligence) have already identified….
 We can finishing grade 12 earlier.
 Although alluring as this prospect seems, that is not our main objective.

 So pro’s and con’s: